quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Monotonically Increasing Packet Numbers

-TCP conflates transmission sequence number at the sender with delivery sequence number at the receiver, which results in retransmissions of the same data carrying the same sequence number, and consequently to problems caused by "retransmission ambiguity".
-QUIC separates the two: QUIC uses a packet number for transmissions, and any application data is sent in one or more streams, with delivery order determined by stream offsets encoded within STREAM frames.
+TCP conflates transmission order at the sender with delivery order at the receiver, which results in retransmissions of the same data carrying the same sequence number, and consequently to "retransmission ambiguity".
+QUIC separates the two: QUIC uses a packet number to indicate transmission order, and any application data is sent in one or more streams, with delivery order determined by stream offsets encoded within STREAM frames.

-QUIC's packet number is strictly increasing, and directly encodes transmission order.
+QUIC's packet number is strictly increasing within a packet number space, and directly encodes transmission order.
 A higher QUIC packet number signifies that the packet was sent later, and a lower QUIC packet number signifies that the packet was sent earlier.
-When a packet containing frames is deemed lost, QUIC rebundles necessary frames in a new packet with a new packet number, removing ambiguity about which packet is acknowledged when an ACK is received.
+When a packet containing retransmittable frames is deemed lost, QUIC rebundles necessary frames in a new packet with a new packet number, removing ambiguity about which packet is acknowledged when an ACK is received.
 Consequently, more accurate RTT measurements can be made, spurious retransmissions are trivially detected, and